-Connections was first established in 1993, and continues to be the road map to college success at WPI.
-It is partially funded by the National Science Foundation and Teradyne.
+Connections was first established in 1993, and continues to be the roadmap to college success at WPI.
+The program is partially funded by the National Science Foundation (NSF) and Teradyne, Inc.

-The Connections Pre-Orientation is a residential bridge program at WPI held in August prior to New Student Orientation (NSO).
-This week-long program helps entering eligible first year students make a smooth transition from high school to college.
+The Connections Pre-Orientation is a week-long residential bridge program at Worcester Polytechnic Institute (WPI) held in August prior to New Student Orientation (NSO) and the Insight Program.
+Connections helps entering eligible new and first-year students make a smooth transition from high school to college.

-To positively impact students awareness and confidence in their own academic and social preparedness for college.
+To positively impact students' awareness and confidence in their own academic, social, and cultural preparedness for college.

 To provide opportunities for students to experience and understand the expectations of college life and rigor of WPI academics.

-To build a sense of belonging and confidence in each student’s ability find their home the WPI community.
+To build a sense of belonging and confidence in each students' ability find their home within the WPI community.

-Create relationships with 1 or more faculty members prior to the beginning of the academic year.
+Develop relationships with WPI faculty members prior to the start of the academic year.

-Feel confident in abilities to manage the challenges of college academics.
+Develop confidence in skills and abilities to meet and exceed the challenges of college academics at WPI.

-Create relationships with 1 or more staff members prior to the beginning of the academic year.
+Develop relationships with WPI staff members prior to the start of the academic year.

 Identity Development Workshops

-Create a culture of respect and support with mentors and peers.
+Create a culture of respect, care, support, and belonging with mentors and peers.

 Community Building Workshops

-Connections participants have access to an extensive network of support services and campus resources.
-Students are encouraged to use any resources available to WPI students, and OMA provides particular focus on offering the following resources:
+Participants in Connections have access to an extensive network of support services and campus resources.
+Students are encouraged to use any and all campus resources available to WPI students.
+Office of Diversity, Inclusion, and Multicultural Education (ODIME) provides particular focus on offering the following resources: